 Through my work consulting on the advice process, I target solutions that achieve the win-win-win of efficiency, risk management and client experience.
 I regularly draw upon the Trust Canyon to try and identify opportunities for innovation across all three.

-If that’s something you might like help with, book a Virtual Coffee with me or drop me a line at the Contact page.
+If that’s something you might like help with, book a Virtual Coffee with me or drop me a line here.
 Otherwise, I’m keen to take questions or hear your thoughts in the comments below.